 Finding Sobriety Among Drinker Friends Is Possible

 If your friends drink too much while you’re struggling with staying sober, know you’re not alone.
+It can be difficult being sober around drinkers.
 At Gateway Foundation, we take the time to understand the triggers keeping you from staying sober.
 For over 50 years, our compassionate team of professionals has helped individuals overcome addiction with evidence-based, personalized and life-saving addiction treatment.

 Our addiction recovery support groups, access to rehab after programs and 12-step meetings,and other treatment options can provide strategies for overcoming addiction or handling triggers and temptations.
 Contact Gateway Foundation today to learn more about the programs and services that best meet your needs.